Breast Implants Vs Fat Transfer: Which Do I Get?

 Saline Breast Implants

 Enter fat grafting.
-Fat transfer breast augmentation can be performed in conjunction with saline implants to create a thicker layer between the implants and skin’s surface, allowing for a more natural feel to the breasts and minimizing any rippling effects.
+Fat transfer breast augmentation can be performed in conjunction with saline implants to create a thicker layer between the implants and the skin’s surface, allowing for a more natural feel to the breasts and minimizing any rippling effects.

 Silicone Breast Implants (Gummy Bear)